Amsterdam-Music-Lab/gmth23-bayes-workshop/README.md

-If you are interested in using probabilistic models and Bayesian statistics for musical research (e.g. for corpus studies or computational models of music theory), feel free to reach out to us:
+If you are interested in using probabilistic models and Bayesian statistics for musical research (e.g. for corpus studies or computational models of music theory), feel free to get in touch with us:
 - Christoph Finkensiep (c.finkensiep@uva.nl)
 - Martin Rohrmeier (martin.rohrmeier@epfl.ch)